Order Home Study CE hours Online Click Here to order our Home Study Program for CE Hours based on The Wounds Within.

 by Mark I. Nickerson and Joshua S. Goldstein

-This Home Study Program offers an opportunity to earn 12 credits (Psychologists, LCSW, LMFT, LMHC, LPC and other master’s level clinicians and 8 EMDRIA credits.
+This Home Study Program offers an opportunity to earn 12 CE hours (Psychologists, LCSW, LMFT, LMHC, LPC and other master’s level clinicians and 8 EMDRIA CE hours.
 The book itself is the educational content of this program.

 Instructions after purchase of book study program: